 Can guinea pigs eat red peppers?
-Guinea pigs can eat red peppers but they can be feed to guinea pigs only in moderation or as a treat.
-This is because red peppers have the highest amount of sugar out of bell pepper types.
-The good thing about red peppers is that they contain vitamin C, which is highly beneficial for guinea pigs.
+Guinea pigs can eat red peppers, but they can be fed only in moderation or as a treat.
+It has the highest sugar content out of bell pepper types which is not good if excessively consumed by your pet.
+However, red peppers contain vitamin C, which is highly beneficial for guinea pigs.

 Are Red Peppers Good for Guinea Pigs? | Health Benefits